-Summary: I am second-year litigation associate at a top New York City firm.
+Question: I am a second-year litigation associate at a top New York City firm.
+I graduated in the top 3 percent of my class from a second-tier law school and I clerked for a federal district judge right after law school.
 I have been at the firm for six months and I am miserable.

 Although I knew I would have to work many hours, it has been much more onerous than I expected.
 I am married and I have two small children that I want to spend more time with.
 Apart from the hours, I enjoy my job and the people that I work with.